AriFordsham/GHCWiki/status/oct09.md

   removed or replaced with something simpler in 6.14.

-For more detail, see the release notes in the  [6.12 User manual](http://www.haskell.org/ghc/dist/current/docs/html/users_guide/index.html), which mention many things skipped over here.
+For more detail, see the release notes in the [6.12 User manual](http://www.haskell.org/ghc/dist/current/docs/html/users_guide/index.html) \[UserManual\], which mention many things skipped over here.

 Another big change with GHC 6.12 is that Hackage and the Haskell Platform is